Fighting Fraud Charges: Legal Representation for a Medical Practice Manager

 Ian*, a medical practice manager, was charged with fraud after falsely claiming money from Medicare.
 Ian had made over $220,000 in fraudulent claims over a period of nearly six years by lodging multiple false Medicare claims.

-An aggravating feature to the Commonwealth offending is that IPT was in a position of trust (a medical practice manager) when the crimes were committed.
+An aggravating feature to the Commonwealth offending is that Ian was in a position of trust (a medical practice manager) when the crimes were committed.

-During the period that some of the Commonwealth offending occurred, IPT was subject to a good behaviour bond for earlier dishonesty offences.
+During the period that some of the Commonwealth offending occurred, Ian was subject to a good behaviour bond for earlier dishonesty offences.

-Client got light sentence despite previous dishonesty offences
+Client receives light sentence despite previous dishonesty offences

-O’Brien Criminal and Civil Solicitors successfully acted for IPT at the Downing Centre District Court, in Sydney’s CBD.
-IPT was sentenced to a total term of 2 years and 9 months, with a non-parole period of 10 months.
-IPT will be released on recognisance (parole to Community Corrections) with payment of a sum of $200.
+O’Brien Criminal and Civil Solicitors were able to help Ian get a lighter sentence.
+Ian was sentenced to a total of 2 years and 9 months in jail, with a non-parole period of 10 months.
+After that, Ian will be released on recognisance (parole to Community Corrections) and will also have to pay $200.